Rct567/DomQuery/README.md

 ## XML support

-- XML content will automatically be loaded '[as XML](http://php.net/manual/en/domdocument.loadxml.php)'
+- XML content will automatically be loaded '[as XML](http://php.net/manual/en/domdocument.loadxml.php)' if a XML declaration is found
 - Namespaces should be automatically registered (no need to do it [manually](http://php.net/manual/en/domxpath.registernamespace.php))

 Escaping meta chars in selector to find elements with namespace: